Remote Working Companies have ideal Culture

 Why is Company Culture Important in Work from Home Companies?

-In addition, a remote workplace culture will also translate into remote working practices.
+In addition, a remote workplace culture will also translate into work from home practices.
 These practices are important to employees as it determines their satisfaction level.
 More than the amount of salary they get, your employees choose to stay when they are enjoying and when they feel motivated to start their day.

 In fact, an article from Harvard Business Review says: